rust-lang/rust/src/doc/tarpl/lifetimes.md

 Within a function body, Rust generally doesn't let you explicitly name the lifetimes involved.
-This is because it's generally not really *necessary* to talk about lifetimes in a local context; rust has all the information and can work out everything.
-It's also a good thing because the scope of a borrow is often significantly smaller than the scope its referent is *actually* valid for.
-Rust will introduce *many* anonymous scopes and temporaries to make your code *just work*.
+This is because it's generally not really *necessary* to talk about lifetimes in a local context; Rust has all the information and can work out everything as optimally as possible.
+Many anonymous scopes and temporaries that you would otherwise have to write are often introduced to make your code *just work*.

 However once you cross the function boundary, you need to start talking about lifetimes.
 Lifetimes are denoted with an apostrophe: `'a`, `'static`.
 To dip